Microsoft/go/eng/doc/DeveloperGuide.md

 > [!NOTE]
 > The in-support versions of Go found on the [official Go website](https://golang.org/dl/) are always high enough to bootstrap the development branch.
 > This is because:
-> * The [last two major versions of Go are supported by the Go project](https://go.dev/s/release#release-maintenance).
-(Microsoft Go has the same policy.)
+> * The [last two major versions of Go are supported by the Go project](https://go.dev/s/release#release-maintenance). (the Microsoft build of Go has the same policy.)
 > * Go N can always be bootstrapped by [both N-1 and N-2](https://tip.golang.org/doc/install/source#go14).

 > [!NOTE]
-> This repository's `eng/run.ps1` PowerShell script is able to download a correct bootstrapping Go version automatically before building Microsoft Go from source.
+> This repository's `eng/run.ps1` PowerShell script is able to download a correct bootstrapping Go version automatically before building the Microsoft build of Go from source.
-> We recommend that Microsoft Go team members be familiar with this script because it is used by Microsoft Go CI.
+> We recommend that Microsoft developers team members be familiar with this script because it is used by our CI.
-> However, it isn't necessary to use the script for most work on the Microsoft Go patches.
+> However, it isn't necessary to use the script for most work on the Microsoft build of Go patches.
 > See the [`eng` Readme](/eng/README.md) for more information about `eng/run.ps1`.

 ### Install git and the git-go-patch command